Christopher Gudgeon: Electronic media

 Gudgeon has more than 150 professional TV and film credits including creating, writing and producing the cross-platform series GeoFreakZ (Teletoon, Kabillion), nominated for a prestigious Cynoposis: Kids !magination Award, and the YTV/HBO Family hit Ghost Trackers, winner of the 2008 Gemini award for Best Youth Non-Fiction Series.
 In 2015, Gudgeon created, wrote and had a feature role in Markham Street Productions award-winning documentary The Trick with the Gun.
 Telling the story about an ill-fated re-enactment of the famous bullet catch, the film was directed by Gemini-award winner Michael McNamara and broadcast on SuperChannel.

 Other highlights of Gudgeon's television and film career include writing and producing Colin James: Rock, Rhythm & Blues, a musical documentary featuring legendary Canadian blues musician Colin James, and writing episodes of the YTV/Discovery series Timeblazers.
 He was also Senior Digital Producer with CCI Entertainment, contribution to such brands as Harry and His Bucket Full of Dinosaurs, Erky Perky and Artzooka!.

 Song of Kosovo

 Song of Kosovo is the acclaimed first novel by Christopher Gudgeon, published in 2012.

 The novel tells the story of a Serbian man who is trying to get back to his childhood love.
 Along the way, he is weighed down by the intensity of the Kosovo War, a bipolar father and a dizzying array of criminal charges.
-Zavida Zanković tells his story to his gorgeous court-appointed attorney as he awaits trial.
+Zavida Zanković tells his story to his court-appointed attorney as he awaits trial.
 He is being tried for Fomenting Treason, Impersonating a Prisoner, Providing Material Support for a Terrorist Organization and Consorting with History.
 From the Crnilo Mining Disaster, his relationship to the mythic knight Miloš Obilić, his love affair with the "Red-Haired Angel of the Salivating Dogs" —Zavida shapes the stories from his past into an audacious narrative that is at once hilarious and heartbreaking.